ahuei123456/KFX-Tutorial/README.md

 ![fade effect](https://i.imgur.com/crLXS4c.png)

 There are two other main types of templates (three, but let's do two for now).
-First is `template line`, which prepends the text to each syllable in your line but in one whole line instead, stripped of all tags.
+First is `template line`, which prepends the text to each syllable in your line but in one whole line instead, stripped of all other tags.
 Next is `template char`, which prepends the text to each character of your line.
 Each has its use, and you'll need them for some effects, but for now, let's focus on `template syl`.

 ![template line](https://i.imgur.com/cYqNOEM.png)
 ![template line effect](https://i.imgur.com/Ko3Jv1J.png)